Travel Guide Guatemala

 Peak season is between December and March and again between July and August, seen as the best time to visit Guatemala in terms of weather, but best to avoid if you want cheaper accommodation.

-Here’s the full lowdown on the best time to travel to Guatemala.
+Here’s the full lowdown on the best time to travel to Guatemala Dropdown content.

 There are two international airports in Guatemala.
 La Aurora International Airport is the biggest and will land you in the capital, Guatemala City.
 Most flights are routed via US hub cities Atlanta, Chicago, Dallas, Fort Lauderdale, Houston, Los Angeles, Miami and New York.
 There are no direct flights from the UK or Ireland, Australasia or South Africa, with most travellers heading via the States.

 If you visit Guatemala as part of a bigger Central America trip, a land or boat crossing is a great way to experience more of the region.
-You’ll find regular bus services from Mexico, El Salvador and Honduras, while a daily boat runs from Belize.
+You’ll find regular bus services from Mexico Dropdown content, El Salvador Dropdown content and Honduras Dropdown content, while a daily boat runs from Belize Dropdown content.

-Here’s a bit more about getting to Guatemala, along with a run-down of our favourite tour operators.
+Here’s a bit more about getting to Guatemala Dropdown content, along with a run-down of our favourite tour operators.

 Buses are the most common way to travel around Guatemala.
 Some comfortable coaches run the main routes, while pricey shuttle buses take passengers between the main tourist centres.
 But for an essential Guatemalan experience, a chicken bus or microbus is the order of the day.
 Be warned: they are bumpy, busy and fume-filled, but also cheap, convenient and often the only way to get to an off-the-beaten-track destination.